Keeping Well :: Central and North West London

 By care professionals for care professionals

-We are here to provide wellbeing and psychological support to all NHS staff, volunteers and those providing care to others in the community (including in residential homes) in North West London, as well as London Ambulance service.
+We are here to provide wellbeing and psychological support to all NHS, health and social care staff who live or work in North West London.
+This also includes the London Ambulance Service, volunteers and those providing care to others in the community.
 Launched in response to Covid-19.

 Get help quickly